abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 ---
-title       : Introduction to RStudio IDE description : This chapter introduces you to the RStudio IDE.
+title       : Introduction to RStudio description : This chapter introduces you to the integrated development environment provided by RStudio.
 You'll learn about the data viewer, the environment tab, the history tab, how to set and get your working directory, using the plots pane, navigating the help tab when you get stuck, and more. attachments :